Centeva/Centeva.DomainModeling/README.md

 See https://enterprisecraftsmanship.com/posts/value-objects-explained/ for more information about this concept.

-### Aggregate Roots
+### Aggregates

-Your entities can use the `IAggregateRoot` interface to implement the Domain Driven Design "Aggregate" pattern.
-An Aggregate is a collection of objects (Entities and Value Objects) that is treated as a single unit for manipulation and enforcement of invariants (validation rules).
+An Aggregate is a collection of domain objects (Entities and Value Objects) that is treated as a single unit for manipulation and enforcement of invariants (validation rules).
 A good example is an `Order` with its collection of `OrderItem`s.

+One of the entities in an aggregate is the main entity or "root" and holds references to the other ones.
+An aggregate is retrieved via its root and outside entities should strive to reference other aggregates only via the root.

+You can use the `IAggregateRoot` interface to mark the roots of your aggregates.
 This is just a marker interface (no properties or methods) and it's up to you to enforce the Aggregate pattern.
 (See below for information about enforicing in your repositories.)